 Hiring intent signals are AI-analysed market events that indicate a company is likely to recruit soon.
 The most reliable include funding rounds, headcount growth trends, senior leadership appointments, new office openings, and technology adoption announcements.
 These signals predict hiring need before job postings appear, typically 20-30 days in advance.

-The strongest published evidence comes from tech and engineering verticals, where Generect's 2026 data shows 2-3x higher conversion rates versus generic cold lists.
+Agencies using targeted hiring signals convert initial conversations into clients at a markedly higher rate than those relying on cold outreach, because they engage prospects who are already moving toward a hiring decision rather than ones who may have no need at all.
 However, the underlying principle (contacting companies during an active hiring window) applies across verticals.
 Funding signals, leadership changes, and site expansions predict hiring need in professional services, healthcare, and finance as reliably as in technology.

-LiteMail's 2026 analysis of 7.3 million recruitment agency cold emails identified list quality as the dominant variable, accounting for 56% of the variance in reply rates.
+List quality is the dominant variable in cold outreach performance.
+A precisely targeted list aimed at companies showing hiring signals will outperform a larger, untargeted one regardless of how well the message is written.
 Most agencies build lists on firmographic criteria (sector, size, location) rather than behavioural signals.
 The result is volume-heavy outreach with chronically low conversion (a fixable problem, but only if the list-building logic changes first).

 Odro's 2025 video recruitment sales benchmark found that tech and IT agencies using signal-identified accounts closed retained or exclusive assignments in an average of 19 days, versus 31 days for agencies relying on cold calling.
 That 12-day reduction compounds across a pipeline of active opportunities and represents a meaningful acceleration in revenue recognition.